 Written by Steven Moffat

 The perfect “stealth” episode, in that you can hardly tell it’s an episode of Doctor Who at all.
-Appearances from the Doctor, his companion, and even the TARDIS are all kept to an absolute minimum here.
+Appearances from the Doctor, his human companion, and his time machine are all kept to an absolute minimum here.
 Instead, the main focus of this episode is a photographer named Sally Sparrow, who is motivated to follow a series of bizarre clues after discovering some strange writing in an old abandoned house: “BEWARE THE WEEPING ANGELS”.
 Whether you’re a long-time fan or someone who’s just looking for a fantastic one-and-done adventure, Blink is definitely a must-see.

 THE UNICORN AND THE WASP